Courses Offered at Sedona Sky Academy

 - Social Studies (3)—includes World History, Geography, American History, American Government, Sociology, Economics, Child Development, and Psychology

-- Science (2)—includes Earth Science, Biology, Chemistry, and Physics
+- Science (2)—includes Earth Science, Biology, Chemistry, Physics, Environmental Science, and Agricultural Science

-- Fine Arts (1.5)—includes Drama, Painting & Drawing, Three-dimensional Design, Advanced Art, Dance, Music/Chorus, and Shakespearean Production
+- Fine Arts (1.5)—includes Drama, Painting & Drawing, Three-dimensional Design, Advanced Art, Dance, Music/Chorus, and Ceramics, and Culinary Arts

 - Health (0.5)

-- Electives (4)—includes Life Experiences, Food & Nutrition, Personal Development, Work/Study, TA, and any selected from the above categories.*
+- Electives (4)—Includes Life Experiences, Food & Nutrition, Personal Development, Work/Study, TA, Horsemanship (beginner through advanced), Journalism, and any selected from the above categories.*